Argumentative Writing and Critical Thinking

 Additional writing and other assignments may include a balance of essay exams, class discussion, oral presentations, tests, and quizzes.

-Critical Thinking Textbooks such as the following (most recent edition):
+Critical Thinking Textbooks and/or Open Educational Resources (OER), respective of culturally diverse perspectives, such as the following (most recent editions):

 Rottenberg, Annette.
 The Elements of Argument.
 Bedford/St, Martins.